Legal Directories in the Age of Google

 Will online self-promotion and marketing make the legal directory obsolete?

-Prudent budgeting usually results in a number of expenditure items being put on trial for their lives.
+For many firms, January signals the start of a new budget.
+Getting to this point usually entails putting a number of expenditure items on trial for their lives.
 In the case of marketing, these trials tend to be conducted by fire.
 There are a myriad of ways firms waste money.
 The two worst are to drop a match on a pile of cash or appear in legal directories indiscriminately and because other firms do.

 Let’s be clear: Directories are profit-making vehicles for their publishers.
 To date, directories have been successful because they appeal to a competitive type of personality who either enjoys measuring themselves against others or who can’t stand not being measured against others.
 Either way, directories tend to appeal to egos and afford an opportunity to see one’s name or firm listed as a person or firm to watch either in print or online.